M-Awwab-Khan/Python-Bootcamp/README.md

-# Python Starter
+# Python Pro Bootcamp

-Quickly get started with [Python](https://www.python.org/) using this starter!
+This repository is dedicated to completing python pro bootcamp in 100 Days

-- If you want to upgrade Python, you can change the image in the [Dockerfile](./.codesandbox/Dockerfile).
+- If you want to have the source code then you are free to clone this repository.